-Using Edible Wild Food- Nettle And Wild Garlic Soup Recipe
+Using Edible Wild Food- Wild Garlic And Nettle Soup

-Although picking the nettles to make this soup can be a bit painful, the flavorful nettle and wild garlic soup is the perfect companion to a large chunk of sourdough bread with salted butter or a little goat’s cheese and a glass of Chenin Blanc.
+Although picking the nettles to make this soup can be a bit painful if you don’t wear gloves, the flavorful nettle and wild garlic soup is the perfect companion to a large chunk of sourdough bread with salted butter or a little goat’s cheese and a glass of Chenin Blanc.
 Take your first sip and you’ll soon quickly forget any pain associated with making it.

 Chef Seamus O’ Connell makes a version of this soup in The Ivory Tower most years in spring.
 It includes wild sorrel and several other greens while omitting the cream.
 However the version below is a bit simpler and tastes delicious.